 How to make tummy time with the baby.

 My son had developed the cradle cap on his head, and it was extremely itchy.
-Cradle cap is a scaly and patchy scalp condition which form thick greasy yellow patches.
+Cradle cap is a scaly and patchy scalp condition that forms thick greasy crusty yellow patches.
 Although the cradle cap is not harmful to the baby, still, it is uncomfortable to some extent and keeps parents worried.

 Learn how to get rid of cradle cap fast with this easy remedy.